Tinkerforge/red-brick/programs/gps_time/README.rst

 If you can't use NTP (i.e. the RED Brick does not have Internet access), you can use the GPS Bricklet to set a proper system time.

+Upload this program to the RED Brick using Brick Viewer's New Program wizard.
-For the ``gps_time.py`` script the following program settings will correct the system time every 6 hours:
+With the following program settings the system time will be corrected every 6 hours:

 * 1 of 8: